|Note the shock-absorbing axles on this late-model, custom-built Concord stagecoach replica.|

 |Concord Stagecoach Interior|

-The coach-body was brightly painted in shades of red, green, yellow, or blue, and the panels were decorated with paintings of landscapes or of noted historical characters.
+The coach's body was brightly painted in red, green, yellow, or blue shades, and the panels were decorated with paintings of landscapes or of noted historical characters.

 |Paintings on the side of Concord stagecoach.|

 Such was the Concord stage at its best.
 The impression it made on the community is well outlined in the following narration by a western man of particular recollections of his boyhood: